jensmeindertsma/malachite/content/alert/alert.md

 - 22 running SSH
 - 80 running Apache

+We usually need a form of credentials to get access to the machine through SSH, so we'll start with the Apache server on port 80.
 If we open `http://10.10.11.44` in our browser, we'll be met with a "Page Not Found".
 Just as we can read in the `nmap` report, the Apache server issues a redirect to `alert.htb`.
 To make this work in our browser, we'll need to modify the `/etc/hosts` file.
 This is where the browser comes to "resolve" a hostname to an IP address before heading to the nearest DNS server if it ends up empty handed:

 ```
 127.0.0.1       localhost